Explore health content from A to Z.

 After your stroke, you may not be able to control your bladder and bowels.
 Nurses will work closely with you to set up a new routine.

-You may be taken to the toilet on a schedule—perhaps every 2–3 hours.
+You may be taken to the toilet on a schedule — perhaps every 2 hours to 3 hours.
+Making a bathroom stop before going out may work well.

 A time may be set to empty the bowel.